Eldorado: The Road to Liquid Gold

 Alcohol in Glasgow is sold for consumption off-premises (i.e. not in a bar) between 10am and 10pm.
 There are no exceptions to this rule.
 It is strictly enforced, so don’t even try to ask the cashier.
 The fine for selling alcohol outside of these hours is astronomical.
 There are mythical services that will deliver alcohol after these hours, but note that delivery of alcohol is illegal between 10pm and 6am, and these services are often quickly shut down by the police.
 After 6 it will probably be ok, maybe.

-Greggs (fuckin’ everywhere mate) is clearly less independent and responsible than most of the other coffee places you can go to, but they make a damn fine coffee, against all the odds.
-You can get a coffee for £2, with either a cake or a savoury item, but be wary of huge queues in the morning and at lunch, and bratty schoolkids.
+Greggs (fuckin’ everywhere mate) is clearly less independent and responsible than most of the other coffee places you can go to, but they make a half decent coffee, against all the odds.
+You can get a coffee with a cake or bake for £2.15, but be wary of huge queues in the morning and at lunch, and bratty school kids.

 Artisan Roast (Gibson St) is an independent coffeeshop, serving very strong coffee and raw/vegan food.
 It’s on the cheaper side of the independents, and it’s always quite busy.
 It has a nice atmosphere and has free wi-fi too, and so is a good alternative to the library on busy days.
 The basement flat underneath it used to have a cannabis farm in it which made the customers feel woozy but that has since been shut-down.